ALT TAGS ON BACKGROUND IMAGES

 Managed Detection and Response (MDR/XDR)

 Continuous monitoring of endpoints to prevent and mitigate threats.
-This type of detection is not only limited to endpoint security technologies but also extended to security information and event management (SIEM) systems.
-Together, these systems provide real-time monitoring, logging and alerting capabilities, acting as the central nervous system for threat detection and analysis in your environment.
-SIEMs integrate with other tools to consolidate event data, prioritize alerts and streamline the incident response process.
-Real-time monitoring, logging and threat alerting.
+MDR is not limited to endpoint security.
+It also extends to security information and event management (SIEM) systems.
+Together these systems give you real-time monitoring, logging and alerting.
+The central nervous system for threat detection in your environment, SIEMs pull event data from across your tools, prioritize alerts and streamline the response process.

 Incident Response Platforms